dropbox/merou/CONTRIBUTING.rst

 method to the corresponding factory to create that object with all of its dependencies.

-The factories objects themselves also use dependency injection.
+The factory objects themselves also use dependency injection.
 Each UI provides a pre-constructed use case factory to its handlers, created as part of initialization of the UI.
 For tests, repository, service, and use case factories are provided as attributes on the `SetupTest` object.